 Baby monitors truly do suit the need of every type of family - whether you’re a frequent traveler or busy at home, a reliable baby monitor can help make your days and nights easier.
 When you’re shopping for a baby monitor you’ll need to consider each feature and decide what’s important to your family.
 We’ve conducted substantial research and spoken to thousands of parents like you in hopes to make your decision a little bit easier.
 Here in this article, you’ll find all the answers to the most asked questions about baby monitors.

 1. Why is it important to monitor baby’s movement?

 The best baby movement monitors will have the highest level of accuracy and sensitivity.
-Baby breathing movement monitors, such as Babysense 7, use highly accurate sensors to track your baby’s movement while they’re asleep and alert you to any irregularities in breathing or movement.
+Our range of baby breathing monitors, such as Babysense 7, use highly accurate sensors to track your baby’s movement while they’re asleep and alert you to any irregularities in breathing or movement.
 Because long breathing pauses are associated with sleep apnea and SIDS, many owners share with us that their baby movement monitor have been literally life-saving.